top of page

 Fort Collins

-If your rabbit gets sick when the regular rabbit veterinarians are closed, and you can’t find an emergency vet who knows rabbits, don’t despair!
+If your rabbit is sick after hours and you can’t find an emergency vet with rabbit experience, don’t panic — help is still available.

-If you have taken your rabbit to a veterinarian and need help with nursing tasks, you can also call our 24 hour Health Line.
+• If you need help with post-vet nursing care, you can call the Health Line.

 Contacting A Vet